jisc-services/Public-Documentation/PublicationsRouter/sword-out/REPOSITORY.md

 Router will create a new item in your repository that includes an Atom Entry XML file containing all [PubRouter metadata](./).
 This means that even if your repository's crosswalk (XSLT) does not yet automatically extract all metadata, the full set will remain available.

+### DSpace Vanilla
+DSpace Vanilla will crosswalk a broad selection of [Dublin Core](http://dublincore.org/documents/dcmi-terms/) fields, but this may be customised.
+See [here](https://wiki.duraspace.org/display/DSDOC5x/Metadata+and+Bitstream+Format+Registries) for more information.

 ### DSpace RIOXX
-If you wish to receive [RIOXX](http://rioxx.net/v2-0-final/) metadata in addition to the standard DC terms fields to be automatically populated by PubRouter, then PubRouter requires you to have applied the [DSpace RIOXX patch](https://github.com/atmire/RIOXX) to your repository.
+If you wish to receive [RIOXX](http://rioxx.net/v2-0-final/) metadata in addition to the standard [Dublin Core](http://dublincore.org/documents/dcmi-terms/) fields to be automatically populated by PubRouter, then PubRouter requires you to have applied the [DSpace RIOXX patch](https://github.com/atmire/RIOXX) to your repository.

 ### Deposit process